Editor’s Note: This post has been updated with fresh links and new content.

 The rest doesn’t need to take that long.

-And if you’d prefer to just spend your time doing what you’re good at – and let a professional handle the copywriting – drop me a line here.
+One Last Tip: If you’d prefer to just spend your time doing what you’re good at and let a professional handle the copywriting, you can drop me a line here.